xtuml/training/courses/System Modeling with the xtUML Editor/Best Practices and Tips/UI Best Practices/Breakpoints Grouping.md

 Handling long list of breakpoints is not an easy task.
-Breakpoints view gives you the ability to group breakpoints into different categories.
+The Breakpoints view gives you the ability to group breakpoints into different categories.

-This lesson shows how to do it.
+This lesson shows how to do this.

 <iframe src="http://www.youtube.com/embed/BmKirBaX4Xk?rel=0" width="640" height="360" frameborder="0"></iframe>